Free consultation 402-431-9000

 If the Plaintiff Files for Bankruptcy

 Another possibility is the plaintiff in a personal injury claim filing for bankruptcy.
 If you file for bankruptcy during a personal injury lawsuit in Nebraska, this can impact your ability to recover compensation from a defendant.
 Once you file for bankruptcy, the defendant can file a motion for summary judgment.
 This means the defendant will no longer be the real party in interest in the lawsuit.
 Instead, your case will be handed over to the Bankruptcy Court and your trustee – a person appointed by the federal court to take possession of your bankruptcy estate.
+Medical bills are integral to the process of settling a personal injury case in relation to bankruptcy, and these bills must be addressed from any settlement funds.

 How bankruptcy will affect your personal injury claim depends on many factors, including the type of bankruptcy filed and who files.
+A personal injury attorney can guide clients through the complexities of bankruptcy cases involving personal injury claims.
 The most common types are Chapter 7, Chapter 13 and Chapter 11 Bankruptcy.
-A personal injury lawyer in Omaha can help you navigate a complicated claim where you or the defendant files for bankruptcy.
-Before you go any further with your case or a bankruptcy filing, contact an attorney for legal advice.

 Attorney Robert M Knowles